 Weekend-long retreats allow students to immerse themselves in Christian fellowship away from the hustle and bustle of their normal lives.
 Retreats give youth a chance to unplug from life and plug into their faith through worship, keynote speakers, small group discussion, and interactive learning.
 We participate in a variety of retreats throughout the year.
 Whether it involves high ropes adventures, color wars, playing in the snow, or late night discussions, each retreat offers a unique and meaningful experience for the students.

 Our Middle and High School students serve in a variety of urban and rural settings.
 Weeklong mission trips provide students with the opportunity to go outside of their comfort zones and serve others in an unfamiliar context.
 They have helped with a wide scope of mission work including building, painting, home repairs, and leading VBS.
-This summer our youth served the communities in Gatlinburg, TN.
 In the past our students have served the communities of New Jersey (2015), Chicago, IL (2014), and Raleigh, NC (2013).